 If you have concerns about smiles that turn people away or the general appearance of your smile, Dr. Sheen offers experienced cosmetic dental care and can help you achieve the smile you desire.
 Depending on your needs and goals, Dr. Sheen may suggest one or a combination of the following cosmetic treatment options for your smile:

 Restorative Dental Treatments

 Tooth wear, damage, or loss affects both the beauty and function of your smile.
 In addition, chipped, cracked, or missing teeth can also impact your quality of life.
 Dr. Sheen offers restorative dental procedures to fix your smile.
-For missing teeth, Dr. Sheen will recommend dental implants, the second best option to your natural teeth.
-The dental implant process offers the most long term benefits when compared to dental bridges or dentures.
+For missing teeth, Dr. Sheen will recommend dental implants, the second-best option aside from your natural teeth.
+The dental implant process offers the most long-term benefits when compared to dental bridges or dentures.

 Restorative dentistry at Annapolis Center for Dental Health and Wellness includes:

 Tips for Sensitive Teeth